CloutContracts/sign-up/README.md

-# cloutcontracts.github.io
+# Waitlist

-The landing page for CloutContracts
+The early sign-up page for CloutContracts